Gnorme/Vote-Contract/README.md

 This contract is written using AssemblyScript.
 I was in the process of building a factory for this contract and started to run in to some issues when I decided it would be best to switch over to using Rust.
 I’m using this as my submission for now though.

+# Deploy
+To deploy the contract, follow these steps:
+1. clone this repo locally
+2. run yarn to install dependencies
+3. run ./scripts/dev-deploy.sh and follow the on-screen instruction to deploy the contract

+# Usage
+Run ./scripts/run-duel.sh to simulate a duel